Pixel-Master/File-Find/README.md

     * **Search in system files**: Toggle to include files in the system and library folders.
 	* **File extension**: Input needs to match the file extension (file type) without the ".", ignoring case.
-    * **Only search for folders or files**: Toggle to only include folders or files in the search results
+    * **Only search for folders or files**: Toggle to only include folders or files in the search results.

 - **Sorting**